 Homer is an audiobook and podcast player designed for the elderly and visually impaired.

-With Homer you can repurpose an Android tablet to an easy to use dedicated player for audiobooks and podcasts.
+With Homer you can repurpose an Android tablet into an easy-to-use dedicated player for audiobooks,

 In a typical scenario one person (e.g. a caregiver, a library assistant) will set up Homer, install content,